OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 # seven segment class
 class SevenSegment:
     # class attribute
-    # dictionary mapping each alphanumeric character to the binary values that should be sent to the shift register
+    # dictionary mapping each alphanumeric character to the bytestring that should be sent to the shift register
     digitMap = {
     "0": "00111111",
     "1": "00000110",